Can Agenus Inc. (AGEN) Remain Competitive?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AGEN starting from ARMEN GARO H, who sale 82,107 shares at the price of $6.50 back on Sep 13.
-After this action, ARMEN GARO H now owns 770,773 shares of Agenus Inc., valued at $533,696 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AGEN starting from AGENUS INC, who purchase 1,400,000 shares at the price of $12.00 back on Oct 19.
+After this action, AGENUS INC now owns 20,881,000 shares of Agenus Inc., valued at $16,800,000 using the latest closing price.

-KLASKIN CHRISTINE M, the PFO & PAO of Agenus Inc., sale 11,120 shares at $6.50 during a trade that took place back on Sep 10, which means that KLASKIN CHRISTINE M is holding 93,056 shares at $72,280 based on the most recent closing price.
+ARMEN GARO H, the Chairman and CEO of Agenus Inc., sale 82,107 shares at $6.50 during a trade that took place back on Sep 13, which means that ARMEN GARO H is holding 770,773 shares at $533,696 based on the most recent closing price.

 Stock Fundamentals for AGEN